 - Please help us prioritize pickups by notifying us when leaves are ready for curbside pickup.

 - Just input your address BY CLICKING HERE FOR THE ONLINE FORM and we'll handle the rest.

 - Leaf collection is for leaves only.
 Do not place sticks, twigs, branches, or other yard waste materials with leaves.
 These materials may damage the vacuum equipment, delaying leaf collection.
 If leaves are mixed with other materials, they will not be collected.

 - Rake leaves to within 4 feet of the curb or edge of roadway.
 Do not rake leaves onto the road.
 If leaves are raked onto road it may cause a hazard for drivers, as well as clog storm water inlets during a rain event.

 - Avoid parking on the street as it causes significant delays in the collection of leaves and may even cause areas not to be collected.

-- Lower Paxton Township does its best to collect leaves throughout the entire Township during the fall season.
-This is greatly dependent on weather and equipment.
+- Lower Paxton Township collects leaves throughout the municipality during the fall.
+This service is weather and equipment dependent.
 The Township appreciates your patience during this program.